-There is a risk of spontaneous renal bleeding in patients with renal AMLs, regardless of the origin or histological subtype, and this is particularly true for patients with medium or large-sized AMLs (greater than 4 cm).8,42-44 On CT imaging, classic AMLs typically appear as heterogeneous masses characterized by a mixture of macroscopic fat, hypervascular soft-tissue components, and intratumoral aneurysms.45 In cases of spontaneous renal bleeding, the CT appearance of AMLs can be altered due to intratumoral and perirenal bleeding.
+There is a risk of spontaneous renal bleeding in patients with renal AMLs, regardless of the origin or histological subtype, and this is particularly true for patients with medium or large-sized AMLs (greater than 4 cm).8,42-44 On CT imaging, classic AMLs typically appear as heterogeneous masses characterized by a mixture of macroscopic fat, hypervascular soft-tissue components, and intratumoral aneurysms.
+In cases of spontaneous renal bleeding, the CT appearance of AMLs can be altered due to intratumoral and perirenal bleeding.
 MRI shows high signal intensity on T1-weighted images and signal loss on fat-saturated sequences, indicating the presence of macroscopic fat within the renal AMLs.
 On imaging, epithelioid AMLs are similar to other solid renal masses because they often lack macroscopic fat and appear as solid, soft-tissue masses.
-Therefore, they cannot be reliably distinguished from other renal tumors by imaging alone.8 by a reduced elastin content-increases their susceptibility to aneurysm development.8 The likelihood of rupture, potentially resulting in life-threatening bleeding, increases with the size of tumoral aneurysms.46 The frequency of tumor rupture and intratumoral bleeding is substantially influenced by the size of the tumor and the intratumoral aneurysms.8 Concerning tumor-related bleeding in AMLs, a larger tumor size (>4 cm) is directly correlated with a larger diameter of intratumoral aneurysms (>5 mm).47 CT and/or MRI imaging modalities can depict the presence of the tumor associated with spontaneous renal bleeding produced by ruptured AMLs.
-However, it is important to note that the imaging appearance of the tumor may be modified due to bleeding.8 Furthermore, CT findings can aid in differentiating AMLs from liposarcoma, because the scans of AMLs are more likely to show small dimensions, lack of renal tissue, multiple vessels, aneurysmal dilation, vascular pedicle, bleeding, encapsulated periphery, and fatty lesions.48 Kis et al.49 have suggested the use of diffusion-weighted imaging and apparent diffusion coefficient (ADC) values for renal
+Therefore, they cannot be reliably distinguished from other renal tumors by imaging alone.8

+Up to 25% of renal AMLs have the potential to rupture spontaneously, leading to perinephric bleeding.
+The presence of abnormal arteries in AMLs -arteries characterized by a reduced elastin content- increases their susceptibility to aneurysm development.8 The likelihood of rupture, potentially resulting in life-threatening bleeding, increases with the size of tumoral aneurysms.
+The frequency of tumor rupture and intratumoral bleeding is substantially influenced by the size of the tumor and the intratumoral aneurysms.8 Concerning tumor-related bleeding in AMLs, a larger tumor size (>4 cm) is directly correlated with a larger diameter of intratumoral aneurysms (>5 mm).47 CT and/or MRI imaging modalities can depict the presence of the tumor associated with spontaneous renal bleeding produced by ruptured AMLs.
+However, it is important to note that the imaging appearance of the tumor may be modified due to bleeding.8 Furthermore, CT findings can aid in differentiating AMLs from liposarcoma, because the scans of AMLs are more likely to show small dimensions, lack of renal tissue, multiple vessels, aneurysmal dilation, vascular pedicle, bleeding, encapsulated periphery, and fatty lesions.
+Kis et al. have suggested the use of diffusion-weighted imaging and apparent diffusion coefficient (ADC) values for renal